 The STEPS model is focused on the reduction of alcohol consumption and on limiting the associated negative results.

 This is accomplished through the adaptation of effective interventions particularly targeted at high-risk drinkers population.
 These include the first-year students, student-athletes and students seeking physical and/or mental health care.

-UCF Alcohol and Other Drug prevention
+UCF Alcohol and Other Substance Abuse Prevention

 Deemed an exemplary program, the University of Central Florida (UCF) Alcohol and Other Drug (AOD) preventive measures are relative to an integrated, comprehensive program for combating high-risk drinking and form multi-disciplinary partnerships at several levels.